james-stevens/handshake-bridge/README.md

 [this is](https://dnsworkshop.de/local-augmented-root-zone.html) an excellent reference.

-And [here is](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/) an excellent general background to DNSSEC from Cloudflare.
+And [here is](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/) an excellent general background in DNSSEC from Cloudflare.